-League Observer Corps Resources
+Government Observer Corps

 Resources for League Observers

-Observer Corps Guidelines - League members observing government meetings as part of LWV-Wake's Observer Corps should follow the guidelines in this one-page document.
+- Observer Corps Guidelines - League members observing government meetings as part of LWV-Wake's Observer Corps should follow the guidelines in this one-page document.

-Observation Report - Observers should take a copy of this form to the meeting.
+- Observation Report - Observers should take a copy of this form to the meeting.
 Submit your report online as soon after the meeting as possible at the link below.

 - Power of the Pin - This one-page document provides guidance on when, and when not, to wear a League pin or name badge.